Money market accounts primer

 In today's financial markets, safety is the one of the primary advantages of a money market account.
-Insured up to a limit of $250,000 per bank, per depositor, an FDIC-insured money market account is as safe and sober as financial products come.
+An FDIC-insured money market account is protected by FDIC insurance limits up to $250,000 per bank, per depositor, making it as safe and sober as financial products come.

 Many money market accounts are hard to differentiate from savings accounts, though the ability to write checks is one way that some banks distinguish the two.
 But the security of both accounts is typically identical.
 Not one person has lost FDIC-insured funds since the agency was created in 1933.